marvinrusinek/angular-10-quiz-app/README.md

 - create function that creates a mapping - I believe I've done this
 	- loop over q array
 		- if option is correct, need to store the option in an array
 		- if the question has more than one option that is correct
 			- have a multiple variable set to true and push the additional options after
 			- have a mapping between q # and correct answer(s)

-- use only one class in section id
+- in DI component: move the correctAnswers?.length logic into the ts file so the logic isn't in the template
-- display of next question text should be in template - no DOM!
+- display of next question text should be in template - NO DOM!
 - disable next button in DI component
 - displaying checkmark and x's in the same position from the right of the option box (already done, but maybe it can be done without position: absolute ???)
 - for last question, make sure that the correct answer is selected and time stopped